Islamabad Zoo

 Islamabad Zoo (اسلام آباد چڑیا گھر), previously Marghazar Zoo, was an 82 acre zoo in Islamabad Capital Territory.
 It was opened in 1978, and was under the administration of Capital Development Authority of Pakistan before its closure in December 2020 due to its mistreatment of animals.

 In May 2020, the Islamabad High Court ruled to transfer management of the park and its non-human species to the Islamabad Wildlife Management Board and transfer all animals to shelters, and the board took administrative control in June 2021.
-A renovation of the zoo as a conservation centre is being planned.
+A renovation of the zoo as a conservation centre is being planned and subsequently, the zoo being shut down temporarily.

 History

 The zoo started in 1978 as a refuge for leopards, spotted deer, and Indian gazelle found in the region, and was administered by Capital Development Authority.
 Located at the foot of Margalla Hills, it soon gained popularity and became a part of the Japanese garden.
 An aviary was later constructed.
 The Capital Development Authority devised a plan in August 2008 to upgrade and extend the zoo as a recreational area and wildlife sanctuary.
 The estimated cost of the project was 1407.8 million Pakistani rupees.

 In February 2019, Minister of State for Climate Change Zartaj Gul told a Senate committee that she has requested the government to hand over the control to the Islamabad Wildlife Management Board for better management of the zoo and care of the animals.
 Gul said, “The zoo needs to be returned from the MCI to the Islamabad Wildlife Management Board that has qualified individuals and trained caretakers.”

 In May 2020, the closure of the zoo was ordered by the court.